An experienced team for a globally-focused life sciences company

 B.Sc.
 (Hons.)
 PhD FAICD

 Paul brings to the Company expert scientific knowledge combined with extensive practical experience in leadership, resourcing, management and commercialisation of complex multi-institutional research and development projects.
-Paul is co-founder of EcoBiotics and QBiotics and has been CSO of both companies since their inception.
+Paul is co-founder of EcoBiotics and QBiotics and was CSO of both companies from their inception until October 2025.

 Prior to co-founding EcoBiotics in 2000, Paul gained an international reputation for his scientific expertise in tropical forest ecology and management.
 During that time, he held senior leadership positions as a Senior Principal Research Scientist and Program Leader at CSIRO’s Tropical Forest Research Centre and later as Principal Plant Ecologist for an environmental consulting business in the Rio Tinto group of companies.